TimoKats/cly/readme.md

 Use cly to define feature-rich aliases in YAML.
 Cly has two commands: `cly run <<command>>` runs an alias and `cly ls/tree` lists the current aliases in your yaml.

 In your YAML, each object is an alias with potential subcommands, directories, and parameters.
-The yaml below shows this for two example aliases.
+The yaml below shows the configuration options in practice.

 ```yaml